BenjamooseCalto/CodingAdventure/Python/slasherBot/README.md

 In the future this will also likely be moved to it's own repo once it gets bigger and is closer to being done.
 I don't have any plans to make this public unless for some reason it becomes useful.

 bot.py is the base file for running the bot and connecting all of the modules to it.
 Inside the modules folder is slasherUtils.py, this is where I keep all of my custom functions/classes for the bot.

+Below I'll explain each module.

 ## Starship API